What to expect

 Bike Hire & Extras

-Bikes come with a pannier, a small repair kit, and lock all included at no extra cost.
+Bikes come with a gel-saddle, pannier, water bottle, helmet, a small repair kit and built in lock at no extra cost.

 How to Get There

 Take the train (NS) to Amsterdam Central Station and then take a taxi to your barge.